rahimeT/tanzu-gitops/tmc-sm/readme.md

 Pre requirement before start:
  - Harbor with proper CA Cert chain.
- - Have DNS A records to be added for *.tmc.corp.com and tmc.corp.com
+ - Have DNS A records to be added for *.tmc.corp.com and tmc.corp.com with pre-selected LB IP address.

 ## Getting Started Quick